wjv/mypg/README.md

     - Multicorn (my own fork without filehandle cache)
     - [psql-http](https://github.com/pramsey/pgsql-http)

-> *Note:*  This is really for my own use.
-Some bits may be specific to the setup at MPI EVA.
-That said, the `Dockerfile` should be pretty generic and usable for anyone who wants to containerise a bespoke, hand-built Postgres.
+> *Note:*  This is really for my own use, set up to my own requirements.
+That said, I think it's a reasonable example of a hand-built Postgres container, and could be generally useful.